sheodox/projectlaunch.nvim/README.md

 This is a [Neovim](https://neovim.io/) plugin for running commands in your project.
 Have a bunch of commands you need to run to boot a site and kick off some build processes?
 Make a command group for them and start them all at once!

-It will also try searching for commands in:
+It will also by default provide commands for:

 * `package.json` "scripts" object for NodeJS projects
-* `Makefile`
+* `Makefile` targets
+* `cargo` commands for Rust projects

 I'm open to PRs adding support for more languages/ecosystem specific command registries.